elite159844/tommieblogwebsite/src/content/blog/Grand-Theft-Auto-VI.md

 ## Trailer 2

 So its been exactly 11 months since the first trailer for gta 6 came out.
 Many people including me have been anticipating that trailer 2 would come soon.
 Personally i think trailer 2 will most likely come before the end of this year around november-december, or it could possibily come out early next year.
+News surrounding gta 6 has been pretty dry and quiet lately.

 ![GTA 6](@assets/images/gta6trailer1.png)